 These young women and men—our sisters and brothers, friends and neighbors—have contributed to this country’s fabric, yet, they are treated differently because of who they are.

-We first met Carla when she volunteered with us last year through the Queer DREAM Summer project, an internship program that connects LGBT DREAMers with social justice organizations.
-She recently received a grant through the LGBT DREAMers Fund that we launched to help DREAMers pay for two-year work permit applications that are now available to them through a new federal program.
+We first met Carla when she volunteered with us last year through the Queer DREAM Summer project, an internship program that connects LGBTQ DREAMers with social justice organizations.
+She recently received a grant through the LGBTQ DREAMers Fund that we launched to help DREAMers pay for two-year work permit applications that are now available to them through a new federal program.

 She’s an amazing young woman, who wants nothing more than to give back to the country that’s not only her home, but the place that has defined her and made her strong, passionate, and determined.